-Settlements are residential, industrial and farming colonies, built on Palestinian land, and annexed/ occupied with theapproval and direct or indirect support of the Israeli government.
+The Illegal Settlements are residential, industrial and farming colonies, built on Palestinian land, and annexed/ occupied with the approval and direct or indirect support of the Israeli government.
 They are serviced by the Israeli state and protected by both the Israeli army and armed settlers, usually located on hill tops or high fertile ground and surrounded by ‘security’ barriers or walls.
-They range from Ma’ale Adumim, east of Jerusalem, which is a town of 30,000 with a shopping centre, schools, recreation centre and its own mayor, to a settlement enclave in the heart of the Palestinian city of Hebron where 800 settlers live under Israeli army protection and are openly hostile and frequently violent towards the local Palestinian community since it was established in 1967.
+They range from Ma’ale Adumim, east of Jerusalem, which is a suburban twn of 40,000 people with a shopping centre, schools, recreation centre and its own mayor, to a settlement enclave in the heart of the Palestinian city of Hebron where 800 settlers live under Israeli army protection since it was established in 1967.

-Ma’ale Adumim, Beitar Illit, Modi’in Illit and Ariel have been granted the municipal status of a city and their designation as ‘settlement blocs’ by the Israeli state identify them as centres for further population expansion.
+Ma’ale Adumim, Beitar Illit, Modi’in Illit and Ariel have been granted the municipal status of a city by the Israeli Government and their designation as ‘settlement blocs’ by the Israeli state identify them as centres for further population expansion.
 Furthermore, Ma’ale Adumim, which was started in 1976, forms part of an expanding concentric circle around Jerusalem, cutting East Jerusalem off from the West Bank and effectively dividing the West Bank in half, creating an obstacle between Bethlehem and Ramallah.
-Incentives offered to those relocating in settlements include a range of incentives from low house rents and mortgage repayments, grants to industry and tax breaks.
+Incentives offered to those relocating in settlements include a range low house rents and mortgage repayments, grants to industry and tax breaks.

 Water – use of a scarce resource